artalar/reatom/docs/src/content/docs/getting-started/debugging.md

 ---
 title: debugging
-description: Explaining hos to install and use debug tools
+description: Explaining how to install and use debug tools
 order: 3
 ---